 Aside from the actual coding, developing a learning management system can involve additional items.
 They all influence the final cost of development:

-- Hosting.
-To be available for users, an LMS should be published on a hosting site.
-Fees vary from $4.50 to $200 and more per month.
+• Hosting.
+An LMS should be published on a hosting site to be available for users.
+Fees vary from $5 to $500 per month and more.
 Depending on the quantity of stored media content, you may also need a bigger repository that costs extra;

 Final words

-Briefly, launching a learning management system takes five steps.
-First, plan your content.
+Briefly, launching a learning management system takes five steps: 1.
+Plan your content.
 To ensure your training content is valuable, analyze the learners’ needs.
 Then, review your existing content to see if it needs to be updated or improved.
 Find the balance between enough content to make people interested and a realistic amount your team can quickly produce.
-Second, create an introduction to the LMS.
+2. Create an introduction to the LMS.
 Spread the word about your new tool and set expectations.
 Be creative in this to recruit as many users as possible.
-Third, build an LMS support team.
+3. Build an LMS support team.
 The early days of an LMS will likely involve onboarding and associated support requests.
 Decide who will provide technical and learning support and provide contact channels.
-Forth, use a soft launch.
-Before going fully live, consider testing your new LMS on a small group of people.
-This way, you’ll discover all sorts of small things that would otherwise go unnoticed–and fix them.
-And lastly, plan user training.
+4. Use a soft launch.
+Before going full live, consider testing your new LMS on a small group of people.
+This way, you’ll discover all sorts of small things that would otherwise go unnoticed – and fix them.
+5. Plan user training.
 Every new learning management system software has some kind of a learning curve.
 Schedule a few meetings to help people to get started.
 That will eliminate barriers and improve engagement.

-There are quite a few benefits to using a learning management system.
-First, an LMS organizes all informational content in a single location, making it easy to find.
-Next, all users can access files in the LMS anytime.
+There are quite a few benefits to using a learning management system: An LMS organizes all informational content in a single location, making it easy to find.
+All users can access files in the LMS anytime.
 Thus they can learn anytime they find convenient, without having to wait for the next training session.
-Moreover, an LMS tracks users’ performance and progress.
+An LMS tracks users’ performance and progress.
 Thus, as an employer, you can be sure that all employees are meeting their training milestones.
 Also, you can spot the areas in need of improvement, for example, when many users are struggling with a particular course.
 Additionally, you can offer supplemental courses to improve one’s performance based on their learning achievements.
-Another benefit is that an LMS reduces learning time since the material is delivered in an organized and direct manner.
+An LMS reduces learning time since the material is delivered in an organized and direct manner.
 Interactive items like quizzes further stimulate knowledge retention.
-Finally, an LMS keeps organizations compliant.
+An LMS keeps organizations compliant.
 Making updates to compliance documents in an LMS sends notifications to users.
 Thus, they never miss important training.

 Learning management system development times vary depending on the functionality, architecture complexity, and development team’s location.
-Generally, a simple LMS with basic features will take around four to six months to develop.
+Generally, a simple LMS with basic features will take around 4-6 months to develop.
 This includes the discovery session, business analysis, design, building functionalities, and testing.